erez12/CrossriderSublime/README.md

 ## Installation
 * git clone
-* FInd your user packages folder.
+* Find your user packages folder.
 The easiest way to find it is creating a new snippet by going to Tools -> New Snippet.
 Try to save the new snippet and Sublime should automatically try to save it in the user package folder.
 Copy that location and cancel the save file.
 * Copy CrossriderSnippets folder to your user packages folder
 * Sublime might need to restart for changes to have effect

 ## Usage
 File type must be javascript in order for snippets to have effect.
 Just start typing one of the supported snippets keys and sublime should open a dropdown menu.
 #####Supported snippets keys:
-> ####DB:
+> ####appAPI.db:
 >
 * dbGet
 * dbGetExpiration